 For general ideas, I keep an ongoing list on Apple Notes so that I can access them on my iPhone and on my Mac.
-Anytime I have a fleeting thought on a blog post or creative, I will immediately write it there for future use.
+Anytime I have a fleeting thought on a blog post or creative idea, I will immediately write it there for future use.
 I have had this ongoing list for a couple of years and surprisingly I still draw from very old ideas.
 There are also a lot of ideas that I never get to for one reason or another.
 I just leave them there for future inspiration.
 You could do this on any kind of paper, notebook or with something like Google Docs.

 When it comes to brainstorming for sponsored content, the process is a little different.
 I open a new "note" on the Notes program and paste in all of the information that I know about the project.
 All of the bare minimum important details and messaging as well as the list of products that need to be included.
 I find that this helps me focus on the task without all the extra noise.
 If I can't come up with ideas quickly, I leave the note and come back to it again when my mind is clear.